mutant-remix/mutant-remix/CONTRIBUTING.md

 ### Design software
 You can use any software you want to create the SVG files, but we recommend using [Inkscape](https://inkscape.org/) as it is free and open source.
 If you are more comfortable with other software, you can use that instead.

+Make sure that the SVG files are exported with settings optimized for file size (i.e. no unnecessary metadata).

 ### Metadata
 Refer to existing metadata for examples of how to write metadata and check out the [metadata guide for orxporter](https://github.com/mutant-remix/orxporter/blob/master/docs/kiilas/manifest.md) for syntax information.